amanoj553/GenAI_Python_Projects/GenAI_deployment_steps_flow.md

 ## 📦 Application Overview

-This app is a **Machine Learning model** that predicts whether a patient is likely to have diabetes based on inputs.
-It exposes an API using **Streamlit** for implementation.
+This application is a **Machine Learning model** that predicts whether a patient is likely to have diabetes based on user input features.
+It uses **Scikit-learn's `DecisionTreeClassifier`** for the model and provides an interactive user interface using **Streamlit**.

 This is a Streamlit-based web application with the following core features: